Sole proprietorship: Finance

 According to the SBA, there are various private organizations prepared to fund sole proprietor business operations that do not qualify for traditional financing from banks.
-These private investors can provide loans, credit lines, leasing facilities for equipment, or other forms of capital, to sole proprietorship that have exhausted alternative financial resources.
+These private investors can provide loans, credit lines, leasing facilities for equipment, or other forms of capital, to sole proprietorships that have exhausted alternative financial resources.
 It is also possible for these owners to obtain financing by way of business partners or others, with cash to invest.
-Financial partners are frequently “silent” and although they do not participate in any business related decisions, they generally receive a percentage of the profits, generated by the business.
+Financial partners are frequently "silent" and although they do not participate in any business related decisions, they generally receive a percentage of the profits, generated by the business.

 To assist sole proprietors, there are business grants available from the Federal Government or private organizations, providing certain criteria are met.
 To qualify for Federal grants, small businesses must comply with determined business size and income standards.
 For consideration regarding various grant opportunities, sole proprietors may apply for a grant in their capacity as an individual.
-Local governments and state economic development agencies, frequently make grants available, for businesses that stimulate their local economies.
+Local governments and state economic development agencies frequently make grants available, for businesses that stimulate their local economies.

-For any sole proprietor applying for a loan, before starting the loan procedure, it is essential their personal and business credit history is in order and up-to-date.
+For any sole proprietor applying for a loan, before starting the loan procedure, it is essential that their personal and business credit history is in order and up-to-date.
 A personal credit report should be obtained from a credit bureau; for example, Trans-Union, Equifax or Experian.
 This action should be initiated by a business owner well before starting the borrowing process.
 The Small Business Administration specifies that all credit reports received from any source should be carefully reviewed to ensure that all relevant personal information is correct.
-Other content in the report should also be examined particularly that related to the past credit obtained, from sources such as, credit cards, mortgages, student loans, as well as details pertaining to how the credit was repaid.
+Other content in the report should also be examined particularly that related to the past credit obtained, from sources such as credit cards, mortgages, and student loans, as well as details pertaining to how the credit was repaid.